digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/equity-extension.rst

 The most common lifecycle event of an equity is probably dividends.
 This normally means that the holder of a stock receives a given amount of cash for each stock held.
 This is modeled using the ``DeclareDividend`` choice.
-It implements the :ref:`Distribution Event interface <module-daml-finance-interface-lifecycle-event-distribution-91943>`, which allows you to specify distribution of units of an instrument for each unit of a target instrument.
+It creates a :ref:`Distribution Event <module-daml-finance-lifecycle-event-distribution-17302>`, which allows you to specify distribution per share.
 In the case of a cash dividend, this would be a cash instrument.
 However, the company can also choose to distribute additional stock or even stock options.
+Since the
-Since the :ref:`Distribution Event implementation <module-daml-finance-lifecycle-event-distribution-17302>` supports an arbitrary instrument, it can be used to model those use cases as well.
+:ref:`Distribution Event <module-daml-finance-lifecycle-event-distribution-17302>`
+supports an arbitrary ``perUnitDistribution`` instrument, it can be used to model those use cases as well.

 In order to process a lifecycle event, you have to create two versions of the instrument: one before the event and one after the event.
 In the case of a dividend event, this means